Role of energy-invariant assistants in energy extraction from quantum batteries: Energy-invariant assistants

-Let us consider the initial states of the battery and catalyst to be $\rho_B$ and $\rho_C$ respectively, corresponding to the Hilbert spaces $\mathcal{H}_B$ and $\mathcal{H}_C$.
-The local Hamiltonians of the battery and the catalyst are $H_B$ and $H_C$.
-We consider the initial state of the battery and catalyst to be a product, i.e. $\rho_B \otimes \rho_C$, corresponding to the Hilbert space $\mathcal{H}_B \otimes \mathcal{H}_C$.
-To extract energy from a quantum battery, we allow global unitary operation on the whole system comprising the battery and catalyst, following which we trace out the catalyst, and extract energy from the battery.
-The process of extraction of energy from a quantum battery in presence of catalyst is referred to as catalysis.
-The two types of catalysis that we consider are given by \begin{itemize} \item \textbf{Energy-invariant catalysis:}
+\textbf{Energy-invariant assistant:} {In general, quantum catalysts retain their state before and after the quantum operation.
+In contrast, here we relax this requirement and only demand that the energy of the assistant remain unchanged following the operation.
+Systems satisfying this condition are referred to as energy-preserving assistants.} Let us consider the initial states of a battery, $B$ and the {assistant}, $C$, to be $\rho_B$ and $\rho_C$, which act on the Hilbert spaces, $\mathcal{H}_B$ and $\mathcal{H}_C$, respectively.
+The joint Hilbert space of $B$ and $C$ is $\mathcal{H}_{BC}\equiv\mathcal{H}_B\otimes\mathcal{H}_C$.
+The local Hamiltonians are describing the energy of $B$ and $C$ are $H_B$ and $H_C$.
+We consider the initial joint state of $BC$ to be a product, i.e., $\rho_B \otimes \rho_C$.
+To extract energy from a quantum battery, we allow global unitary operation, $U$, on the whole system comprising $B$ and $C$ which may squeeze more energy $B$ than unitaries acting only on $B$.

-In this particular type of catalysis, the initial and final energy of the catalyst remain invariant.
-According to the definition of the energy-invariant catalyst,
+In this section, we constrain the initial and final energies of composite system of $C$ to remain invariant.
+In particular, the relation

-where $U$ is the global unitary acting on the joint state of the battery and catalyst. \item \textbf{State-invariant catalysis}

-In the second category, the state of the catalyst remains unchanged before and after its evolution.
-Within this classification, we further categorize the catalyst into two sub-classes.
-In the first sub-class, the combined state of the battery and catalyst obtained after global unitary evolution is arbitrary - entangled or not - although the the reduced state of the catalyst remains invariant, i.e.